 Water intrusion occurs in buildings that experience leaks, plumbing problems, or environmental occurrences.
 It’s what happens when water enters a medical facility without the intent to bring it there.
 Therefore, when you experience a leak or ventilation problems, you’re dealing with water intrusion.
 The problem with water intrusion in medical facilities is that it causes environmental hazards along with hazards to patients and employees.
 Additionally, water intrusion into a medical facility can expedite mold growth, which can be detrimental to the health and safety of patients needing treatment.
 To make sure that you reduce the chances of problems associated with water intrusion, you need to have a prompt management team and maintenance program in place.
 Your medical facility should be checked for leaks often and get professional inspections to ensure that there are no unseen problems.

-When medical facilities fail to take the proper precautions, especially those put in place by the CDC, exposure to pathogens, bacteria, and viruses become more prevalent both in healthcare personnel and in patients.
+When medical facilities fail to take the proper precautions, especially those put in place by the CDC, exposure to pathogens, bacteria, and viruses becomes more prevalent both among healthcare personnel and patients.
 Being proactive with your medical facility cleaning is the best way to get ahead of the curve and reduce the likelihood of exposing hundreds of people to illness.

 To make sure you’re getting the most out of your medical facility cleaning, hire a professional like Bee Line Support who goes above and beyond the standard professional cleaning practices.

-If you’re worried about the spread of COVID-19, or other pathogens and healthcare associated infections, in your medical facility learn more about our coronavirus cleaning today.
+If you’re worried about the spread of COVID-19, or other pathogens and healthcare-associated infections, in your medical facility, learn more about our coronavirus cleaning today.
 We’re one of the only cleaning companies to use Black Light auditing to make sure that no surface is left untouched.
 We’re also a proud partner with ImageFIRST, meaning we have a strict process for cleaning and managing supplies.
 This process is unique, yet effective.
-It guarantees that supplies are 99.9% clean of common pathogens, exceeds OSHA and CDC standards, and complies with Joint Commission Requirements.
+It guarantees that supplies are 99.9% clean of common pathogens, exceed OSHA and CDC standards, and comply with Joint Commission Requirements.

-Bee Line Support always uses state of the art HEPA filter vacuums, Green Seal-certified disinfectants, and microfiber towels to eliminate bacteria and viruses completely.
-Bee Line Support also offers upholstery-cleaning services, carpet cleaning services, vacuuming, garbage removal, and comprehensive janitorial services to make sure that no pathogens are missed in your medical facility.
+Bee Line Support always uses state-of-the-art HEPA filter vacuums, Green Seal-certified disinfectants, and microfiber towels to eliminate bacteria and viruses completely.
+Bee Line Support also offers upholstery-cleaning services, carpet-cleaning services, vacuuming, garbage removal, and comprehensive janitorial services to make sure that no pathogens are missed in your medical facility.
 To make sure that no spot goes un-cleaned, Bee Line Support uses quality control cleaning, routine management inspections, and continual onsite training for our employees.
-Learn more about Bee Line’s medical facility cleaning procedures download our brochure today.
+To learn more about Bee Line’s medical facility cleaning procedures, download our brochure today.